FAQs

 Well baby check with Dr. Patel

-The Well Baby Care Clinic is staffed by three nurse practitioners, as well as nurses from KFL&A Public Health.
+The Well Baby Care Clinic is staffed by three nurse practitioners, as well as nurses from Midtown Kingston Health Home.
 The clinic will provide inter-professional educational experiences for undergraduate nursing, nurse practitioner and medical students, and post-graduate medical trainees in family medicine and pediatrics.

 This initiative also benefits the larger health-care system by providing essential care to infants and young children, and potentially reducing visits to the Children's Outpatient Clinic at Hotel Dieu Hospital and to Emergency Departments.